The Ultimate Guide To Sending Payment Reminders

 Friendly Attitude

-No matter how uncomfortable it is, keep a positive attitude in your reminder messages.
+No matter how uncomfortable it is, keep a positive attitude in your messages.
 Do not warn customers—send friendly nudges about the due payment.

 Follow the Rules